june-dev-username/JTweaks/README.md

 Jtweaks is a jappa style resource pack for GTNH with a slight style variation to redo some of the modern textures I thought could be improved.

+If youre playing with GTNH, you need to also install modernity and then place this above modernity in the pack selection window!
+Its an addon!

 Jtweaks is not finished, but you are able to download the preview alpha releases from the release section to the right!